segmentio/segment-docs/src/segment-app/iam/roles.md

 To **create or edit** transformations you must have either `Source Admin` for all Sources, or for the specific Sources used with Protocols.

-## Role for Privacy Portal
+## Roles for Privacy Portal

-To **view, create or edit** PII related configurations in Privacy Portal, you need to have `Workspace Owner` role.
+To **view, create or edit** PII related configurations in Privacy Portal, you need to have the `Workspace Owner` role.